 The Music and Art Department offers over 200 classes in music performance, music history and theory, studio art and art history, providing all BMCC students with opportunities to explore different visual media and musical outlets.
-Our faculty of professional artists and musicians teach and mentor students.
+Our faculty of professional artists, art historians and musicians teach and mentor students.

-Beginning in Fall 2017, BMCC will be offering an Associate Degree in Music with specializations in Music Studies, Music Education* or Music Performance.
-The Music Program will provide a curriculum that includes the basics of musical performance, music theory, keyboard skills, ear training and sight singing.
+BMCC offers an Associate Degree in Music with specializations in Music Studies, Music Education* or Music Performance.
+The Music Program provides a curriculum that includes the basics of musical performance, music theory, keyboard skills, ear training and sight singing.

 Entrance into the Music Education and Music Performance tracks require an audition.

 Housed in the Music and Art Department, the Art Foundations Program offers an Associate in Science (A.S.) in Studio Art and Associate in Arts (A.A.) in Art History degree programs.

 Studio Art majors work with BMCC art faculty to build student portfolios for successful transitions to top art and design schools.
 Students have opportunities to show their work--BMCC ‘s Shirley Fiterman Art Center holds an annual show of student art as well as other exhibits throughout the year.
 Studio Art students at BMCC can take advantage of the Art Labs as well as the Art Clubs on campus.

 Art History majors take courses in major historical periods as well as the arts of diverse areas of the world.
 A thesis course guides students to a final comprehensive research paper.

 BMCC has active articulation agreements for graduates with the A.A. in Art History and the A.S. in Studio Art with Queens College–CUNY.
 These agreements allow students to make a seamless transition to four year colleges, assured that the courses they have taken at BMCC will count towards their major.